sushiyade/tp/docs/UserGuide.md

 <box type="warning" seamless>
     <ul>
         <li>
-            The client name must match the exact client name that is found in the contacts tab. </br>
+            The client name must match the exact client name that is found in the Contacts tab. </br>
             This is to prevent any ambiguity in the generated summary.
         </li>
     </ul>